-Are Corona App users more cautious? – Behavioral data from Germany
+Are Corona-Warn-App users more cautious? – Behavioral data from Germany

-Smartphone apps can play a key role in fighting the spread of the Corona virus.
-The Infections can be traced back and further spread may be prevented early by sending alerts to users who were in contact with a person tested positive.
-In Germany, the app called “Corona-Warn-App” was developed by the Robert Koch Institute and was, as of 30 Oct 2020, downloaded more than 21 million times.
+Smartphone apps are supposed to play a key role in fighting the spread of coronavirus.
+Infections can be traced back and further spread may be prevented by alerting users who were in contact with a person tested positive.
+Germany’s state-developed Corona-Warn-App has been downloaded more than 21 million times.

-The efficacy of the app depends on the number of its users.
+The efficacy of the app depends on its number of users.
 According to an Oxford study, in order to completely suppress the pandemic, 56% of the population need to use the app.
-But even with lower numbers above a minimum of 15% the infections and deaths can be prevented.
-While this implies that the corona app has an impact on the containment of the virus, there is still room for improvement to get more downloads.
+But even at a lower app adoption rate, as long as more than 15% of the population use the app, infections and deaths can be prevented.
+Germany has 83.2 million citizens, which means only 25% of the population have downloaded the app.

-To get more people convinced to download the corona app it is therefore crucial to understand: Who is actually using the corona app?
+To convince the remaining 75% to download Corona-Warn-App, it is crucial to understand who is actually using the corona app?
 What differentiates their behavior from those who don’t?

-We looked at the mobility behavior of corona app and non-corona app users and also digital smartphone behavior.
+We analyzed mobility behavior and digital smartphone behavior of users of CoronoWarnApp vs non-users.
 Which group travels more?
-Is it plausible that corona app users differentiate themselves from non-users through their high smartphone affinity?
+Is it plausible that corona app users differentiate themselves from non-users through high smartphone affinity?
 Who is using more social & communication apps?
-Who is rather consuming passive apps such as videos and games?
+Who is consuming passive apps such as videos and games?

-We looked at behavioral data of 668 participants, of who 290 had installed the corona app.
-The data was collected from July to September 2020 in Germany with the consent of the test persons.
-In our analyses we focused on the mobility behavior measured as distance travelled in km and diameter of the daily travel area in km.
-Second, we looked at the smartphone and app usage duration by app category.
+We gathered behavioral data of 668 participants, of whom 290 had installed the corona app.
+Data was collected from July to September 2020 in Germany with test persons' consent.
+We analyzed mobility behavior two-fold: daily distance traveled, and diameter of daily travel area.
+Second, we looked at overall smartphone usage and individual app usage duration by app category.

 How corona app users behave

-Apart from the total daily distance, we analyzed the diameter in which a person moves on a day.
-We defined the diameter as the distance between the two furthest apart locations on a day.
-A small diameter of 1km may imply that a person only stayed in her neighborhood, in close proximity to her home.
-In our sample, corona app users spent 22% of the in an area with a diameter of 1 km.
-In comparison, non-users did so on 29% of their days.
-Users without Corona App also made fewer further trips (>20km).
+Apart from the total daily distance, we analyzed activity diameter within which a person moves in a day.
+We defined this as the distance between the two furthest apart locations in a day.
+A small diameter of 1 km might imply a person only stayed in their neighborhood, in close proximity to their home.
+In our sample, corona app users spent 22% of their time within a diameter of 1 km.
+In comparison, non-users did so on 29% of days.
+Users without Corona App also made fewer trips longer than 20km.

 What the results tell us

-It has to be noted that our sample consisted of predominantly people under 35 years and slightly more women than men, therefore, it doesn’t represent the general population.
-Still, our results have some interesting conclusions that can be further investigated:
+It has to be noted that our sample predominantly consisted of people below 35 years of age and slightly more women than men.
+While it is not a representative sample, our results still have interesting conclusions that should be further investigated:

-Our results on mobility behavior could indicate that Corona-Warn-App users are generally not more careful, as they do spend fewer days close to their place of residence and also cover a higher average daily travel distance than non-users.
-Furthermore, the real-time risk estimation might give the user a feeling of control and safety which allows them to act less cautious.
+Our results on mobility behavior indicate that Corona-Warn-App users are not more careful, as they do spend fewer days close to their place of residence and also cover a higher average daily travel distance than non-users.
+The real-time risk estimation might give them a feeling of control and safety which makes them to act less cautious.
 On the other hand, people who tend to travel less might not see the need to download the corona app.

-We have found that people without corona app use more communication and social media apps, although the total usage time on the smartphone is less than that of corona App users.
-This could also indicate that non-users make fewer visits and prefer digital solutions to communicate with other people, and therefore, may not see the importance of downloading the corona App.
-More advertising for the corona App on these platforms could increase the number of downloads and thus the effectiveness of the App.
+We have found that people without corona app use communication and social media apps more, even though they use their smartphone less in comparison to corona App users.
+This could indicate that non-users make fewer in-person visits and prefer digital communication with other people, and therefore may not see a personal benefit from downloading corona app.
+More advertising for the corona app on these platforms could increase the number of downloads and the effectiveness of the app.